angristan/awesome-stars/README.md

 - [fmbot-discord/fmbot](https://github.com/fmbot-discord/fmbot) - .fmbot is a social Discord bot that provides music statistics for you and your friends.
 - [nanocurrency/nano-docs](https://github.com/nanocurrency/nano-docs) - Documentation for the Nano protocol
 - [Miaourt/niu-ending](https://github.com/Miaourt/niu-ending) - End of niu.moe - the credit animation
-- [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer) - API, CLI, and Web App for analyzing and finding a person's profile in 1000 social media \ websites
 - [devadvance/terminalcheatsheet](https://github.com/devadvance/terminalcheatsheet) - All the knowledge you need to get up and running on terminals across operating systems.
 If you are contributing to open issue on this repo, please ask to be assigned to the issue so people know you ar
 - [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) - :triangular_ruler: Jekyll theme for building a personal site, blog, project documentation, or portfolio.
 - [Huxpro/huxpro.github.io](https://github.com/Huxpro/huxpro.github.io) - My Blog / Jekyll Themes / PWA